wakeuplabs-io/reserve-protocol/audits/Code4rena - Reserve Audit Report - Release 3.0.0 (collaterals).md

 Context

 **[tbrent (Reserve) commented](https://github.com/code-423n4/2023-07-reserve-findings/issues/12#issuecomment-1670267488):**
  > We will be reaching out to the Aave team to understand more about this.
 It seems there are multiple places in StaticATokenLM where reward steps are missing, and there may be reasons why.

 **[julianmrodri (Reserve) commented](https://github.com/code-423n4/2023-07-reserve-findings/issues/12#issuecomment-1695841823):**
  > We will mark this issue as Sponsor Acknowledged.
 It is true the situation described by the warden and that's the behavior we observe.
 However we will not be implementing any change in the code (besides adding some comments) for the following reasons:
->
-> - We do not expect rewards in Aave V2 to come back.
+> * We do not expect rewards in Aave V2 to come back.
-> - We checked with Aave and we believe the original reason for building it this way still holds, and that is for gas purposes.
+> * We checked with Aave and we believe the original reason for building it this way still holds, and that is for gas purposes.
 Even if for some reason rewards on AAve V2 come back the cost of updating the user rewards on every transfer outweighs the rewards that may be left "uncollected" after a `transfer` operation.
 It is important to remark that any `deposit` or `withdraw` done to the contract plus any call to `collectRewards..`,  and any claim of rewards from the Reserve protocol, would setup the correct balances.
 So while it is true that transfers may in some cases not transfer rewards we expect this to only be slightly off.
 >
 > To clarify this issue for users we will add a comment to the wrapper contract `StaticATokenLM` to clarify the situation with how rewards are handled on transfer.

 **[tbrent (Reserve) acknowledged](https://github.com/code-423n4/2023-07-reserve-findings/issues/12#issuecomment-1695970537)**

----
+***

 ## [[M-12] `_claimRewardsOnBehalf()` User's rewards may be lost](https://github.com/code-423n4/2023-07-reserve-findings/issues/10)

-_Submitted by [bin2chen](https://github.com/code-423n4/2023-07-reserve-findings/issues/10), also found by [carlitox477](https://github.com/code-423n4/2023-07-reserve-findings/issues/36)_
+*Submitted by [bin2chen](https://github.com/code-423n4/2023-07-reserve-findings/issues/10), also found by [carlitox477](https://github.com/code-423n4/2023-07-reserve-findings/issues/36)*

 Incorrect determination of maximum rewards, which may lead to loss of user rewards.